What Key Supplements Should You Be Taking Daily?

 Enzymes help us digest our food faster and easier, allowing us to extract more nutrients from our food with less energy, which means we get to use that extra energy throughout our day.

 For safe, gentle constipation relief, we love Triphala.
 Far and away, this is my most favorite supplement I’ve ever worked with to help clients with constipation.
 Triphala is a combination of three different Indian fruits which work to moisten and nourish the lining of the intestines, while gently detoxifying old matter.
 It is safe enough to keep taking for 2-3 months for slow cleansing.
 The traditional dose is 1-4 capsules prior to bed.
-For overnight relief of occasional constipation, Smooth Move tea by Traditional Medicinals acts like a laxative.
-This product contains Senna which can scrape the intestines to produce a bowel movement, so you are best to only use it occasionally and not for more than 3 days in a row.

 Over 80% of the population is deficient in vitamin D, so make sure you get yourself tested at least twice annually.
 This is one vitamin you definitely want to keep balanced (not too low and not too high).
 A perfect functional range number for your vitamin D is 60 (not the 30 that your doctor might tell you is sufficient).